Pengyu-Li-2002/Pengyu-Li-2002/README.md

 My research interests include LLMs, machine learning, and time series anomaly detection. 😃😃😃

 I used to work as a product manager at an AI game development company for approximately three months.
-Currently, I am working as an intern algorithm researcher in an artificial intelligence (AI) unicorn enterprise in Shenzhen.
+Currently, I am working as an intern algorithm researcher in an AI unicorn enterprise in Shenzhen.

 ### 💻 Technical Expertise
 - **Languages**: Python